MaxIV-KitsControls/Elogy/README.md

 Ideas
 =====

-* Cache rendered pages and serve statically [optimization!]
 * Push updates via SSE/websockets?
 This might replace the need for configurable actions, email etc.
 * The ORM (peewee) supports other backends like postgres.
 Something to consider.
 * Text search in sqlite is quite limited.
 Maybe look into an embedded search engine like whoosh?
-* A basic mobile version should be pretty easy.
+* A basic mobile version would be neat!